How to Move to Europe From the U.S. – A Relocation Guide

 Education

 If you have school-age children, research the local education system and enrollment processes.
 International schools may be an option, but they can be expensive, so it’s essential to explore all available choices.
+We have gone to a dozen types of international schools as a family of five ,so we know first hand the complexities and options available.
+Check out our post on education options abroad here.

 Safety Precautions